ywang886/Final-Project/Milestone 1.md

 ### Organize the Counts files

 The total counts files I downloaded are 342.
 Each folder contains a .tsv count file and a logs folder.
-Since the .tsv file is needed only, I use R studio to collect all the count files.
+Since the .tsv file is needed only, I will use R studio to collect all the count files.

-Here, I will take 3 files from each group 26y-50y and group 51y-90y to test running the vignette.
+Here, I will take 3 files from each group 26y-50y and 51y-90y to test running the vignette.

-I will select cases in groups 20y-30y and 80y-90y to observe the differential gene expression under the extreme situation.
+I will choose two groups of cases, 20-30 years old and 80-90 years old, to observe the differences in gene expression at the extremes.

 ## (C) Inputting data to the vignette